shakes76/PatternFlow/recognition/44802020_facebook_gcn/README.md

 - `TEST_VAL_SPLIT`: The portion of the data to split into the test/validation set.

 **Dependencies:**

-- Tensorflow
+- Tensorflow 2.6.0
-- Keras
+- Keras 2.6.0
-- Scipy
+- Scipy 1.7.1
-- Numpy
+- Numpy 1.19.5
-- Sklearn
+- Sklearn 1.0.1
-- Matplotlib
+- Matplotlib 3.4.3

-### Graph Convolutional Networks Theory

 ### Data and Training

-The dataset has a stated density of 0.001, making it a very sparse graph
+The dataset has a stated density of 0.001, making it a very sparse graph.
+This is ideal for use of a Tensorflow Sparse Tensor to improve performance.

+An 80:20 Training:Testing/Validation split was used.
+This is because the fast nature of the model (Using Sparse Tensors and multiple Dense layers to reduce dimensionality, as well as a relatively small dataset) mean it would be ideal for the model to be trained as large a portion of the data as possible.

+It is however, as was found in testing, very easy for a GCN model to over-fit to data.
+It was therefore not feasible to split the data 90:10, or something similar, as it was important that the model's accuracy could be validated on  a large testing/validation set to ensure it is not over-fitted.

 ###  Building the Model